akeneo/pim-api-docs/content/app-portal/publish-your-app.md

 ### Requirements (Mandatory)

-- **Akeneo PIM editions and versions:** You must indicate the Akeneo PIM editions and versions compatibility of your app.
+- **Akeneo PIM editions and versions:** You must specify which Akeneo PIM editions and versions your app is compatible with.

-Define your app PIM edition and version compatibility by following the current process:
+Define your app PIM edition and version compatibility as follows:

 - List all API end-points you use on your app
 - Check the PIM edition and version compatibility of these API end-points via our [API reference documentation](/api-reference-index.html).
-- Therefore deduce the Akeneo PIM edition/version compatibility of your app.
+- And from that, you can figure out with which Akeneo PIM edition/version compatibility your app is compatible.

-- **Third-party software name, editions, versions:** If your app enables to connect Akeneo PIM to a third-party software, please indicates here all information needed to understand the third-party compatibility of your app.
+- **Third-party software name, editions, versions:** If your app enables the connection of Akeneo PIM to a third-party software, please write here all the information needed to understand which third-party software your app is compatible with.

 ::: warning
 Setting your app PIM Editions/Versions compatibility correctly is **strategic** for your app visibility.
-The PIM-integrated App Store **will only display** your app on PIM Editions/Editions you declared.
+The PIM-integrated App Store **will only display** your app on the PIM Editions/Editions you declared.
-Please be sure also to update regularly this information following the new PIM releases.
+Please be sure to update this information regularly after each new PIM release.
 :::

 ### Help and support (Mandatory)

 **Support**

-- **Support contact (Optional):** You should indicate a support contact (email) allowing users to contact you when they need support. **If you have another way to contact your support your must add this related process to your documentation.**
+- **Support contact (Optional):** You should indicate a support contact person (email) that users can contact for assistance. **If you offer another way to contact your support, your must add the corresponding process to your documentation.**

 **Documentation**

-- **Documentation and documentation file (Mandatory):** With this part you must indicate where your app documentation is located:
+- **Documentation and documentation file (Mandatory):** Here you must indicate where your app documentation is located:
-    - **Online documentation:** If your app documentation is online and you want to set a link to this one or if you want to write your documentation directly on the App Store: please use the “documentation” reach text editor field.
+    - **Online documentation:** If your app documentation is online and you want to set a link to it or if you want to write your documentation directly on the App Store: please use the “documentation” rich text editor field.
-    - **PDF documentation:** if your app documentation is a PDF file, please upload this one on the “documentation file” field.
+    - **PDF documentation:** If your app documentation is a PDF file, please upload it in the “documentation file” field.

-    As for the description, we expect our joint users to be as autonomous as possible to get the most out of your app.
-    This documentation should be an install guide or a user guide to go through all features.
+    This documentation should be an install guide and a user guide to present all your app features.

-    **As a benefit, this documentation will also significantly reduce your workload on your app support!**
+    **As a benefit, this documentation will also significantly reduce your workload for your app support team!**

     **Important requirements about your documentation:**

     ::: warning
     Your documentation must be **in English**.
-Akeneo is a global company and even if you target local customers from your country only, all our joint customers should be able to understand your documentation. 😊
+Akeneo is a global company and even if you target local customers exclusively in your country, all our joint customers should be able to understand your documentation. 😊
     :::

     ::: warning